Brandon-Rozek/rltorch/Readme.md

 ### Environment
 This component needs to support the standard openai functions reset and step.

-### Logger
-For Tensorboard to work, you need to define a logger that will (optionally) later go into the network, runner, and agent/trainer.

-Due to issues with multiprocessing, the Logger is a shared dictionary of lists that get appended to and the LogWriter writes on the main thread.

 ### Network
-A network takes a PyTorch nn.Module, PyTorch optimizer, configuration, and the optional logger.
+A network takes a PyTorch nn.Module, PyTorch optimizer, and configuration.

 ### Target Network
 Takes in a network and provides methods to sync a copy of the original network.